 Referred to as “dwelling coverage,” this protects you from damages to your place (your home and everything attached to it, such as a garage, chimney, in-ground pool, etc.).

 2. Other structures on your property

-Things like your driveway, fences, sheds, and other structures that are located your property are also covered by homeowners insurance.
+Things like your driveway, fences, sheds, and so-called ‘other structures‘ that are located your property are also covered by homeowners insurance.

 3. Your stuff (aka personal property)

-Personal property refers to your personal belongings, i.e. the stuff you own.
+Personal property refers to coverage for your personal belongings, whether that’s a computer or a bicycle.

 Your household insurance has your back whether your stuff is at home or anywhere else.
-So you’re covered if your shed burns down with a bunch of power tools inside of it—but also if your laptop gets stolen from your car.
+So you’re covered if your shed burns down with a bunch of power tools inside of it—but also if your laptop gets stolen while you’re traveling.

 4. Additional living expenses

 Say your place becomes uninhabitable because of a kitchen fire or mandatory evacuation.
 What then?
 Well, this situation is covered under something called “loss of use,” and your insurer may need to pay for a temporary place for you to stay and some basic living expenses such as food, laundry, parking, etc.